-Using stayers to identify time effects when T > P
+Using stayers to estimate time effects when T > P

 When identification is regular, as outlined above, $\delta(\tau)$ is estimable using mover units alone.
 However, it may nevertheless be advantageous to incorporate stayer units into the estimation procedure.
 This can improve the precision of $\hat{\delta}(\tau)$.
 It can also increase the precision with which the movers' ACQE and UQE are estimated, through the influence of sampling error in $\hat{\delta}(\tau)$ on the asymptotic variance of both of these objects (see Theorems 3 and 4 above).
+A description of the implementation procedure is described in the supplemental appendix.